 3. Proactively seek feedback

 Not the most comfortable thing to do, right?
-INTJ female leaders are known as being too independent and self-reliant to a fault.
+Female INTJ leaders are often known as being too independent and self-reliant to a fault.
 How do we break this habit?

 After each project, you can ask for feedback from mentors, peers and reports.
 It doesn’t have to be a heavy and serious discussion.
 Make it a healthy exchange of ideas; an in-depth chat, if you will.
 Gather all the recommendations that can improve your group or organization’s planning and implementation for your next projects.